-The total expenses paid to or on behalf of the Governors during the year was £Nil (2021: £25).
+The total expenses paid to or on behalf of the Governors during the year was £Nil (2022: £Nil).
 This represents travel and subsistence and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
-No Governor has received any remuneration or waived payments from the College or its Subsidiaries (2021: none).
+No Governor has received any remuneration or waived payments from the College or its Subsidiaries (2022: none).

-Declarations of Interest - Governors
+Transactions relating to Declarations of Interest - Governors